 Support the Clinic

-Your tax-deductible gift to The Clinic for Special Children, a Section 501(c)(3) charitable organization, supports some of the most advanced genetic research in the world, while providing innovative treatment and prevention for children at risk for rare genetic illnesses.
+Your tax-deductible gift to The Clinic for Special Children, a Section 501(c)(3) charitable organization, supports innovative treatment, disease prevention, and advanced genetic research for children and families at risk for rare genetic illnesses.

 To learn more about supporting the Clinic through Planned Giving, please contact Emily Seitz at 717-687-9407 or by email.

 Support the Clinic Now

 Online or Cash Gifts

 You can immediately give to the Clinic through the donation form on this page, or mail in cash/check to the Clinic (Clinic for Special Children, attn: Development, P.O.
 Box 128, Strasburg, PA 17579).

 You can transfer IRA funds to the Clinic for Special Children during your lifetime!
 Just name the Clinic as a new beneficiary on your retirement plan.